 1) Feasibility Study -Needs & Options Review.
 The MOST IMPORTANT phase

-This is a Fact-finding discussion between you (the client) & John Webster Architecture to establish project constraints, your Budget and when you expect to start & finish the project.
+This is a Fact-finding discussion between you (the client) & John Webster Architecture to establish project constraints, your Budget, and when you expect to start & finish the project.

-Some clients can provide us with a brief and are very clear what they want, others are not so sure, either way, don’t worry, this stage will help you get the clarity you need to move forward.
+Some clients can provide us with a brief and are very clear about what they want, others are not so sure, either way, don’t worry, this stage will help you get the clarity you need to move forward.

 The first step you will need to complete is Needs and Options review*.

-We designed this process a few years ago because we there is a huge issue in the construction industry of people starting design and construction before they have fully done their research and homework.
+We designed this process a few years ago because there is a huge issue in the construction industry of people starting design and construction before they have fully done their research and homework.

 People are trying to run before they have the walk mastered.